Our Executive Committee, our standing committees, and our volunteer leaders

 After moving to Chicago and now Michigan, I have a rekindled passion for working on behalf of the environment.
 My strengths are in the legal and legislative areas, but I’m also anxious to expand my knowledge of how to effectively spread awareness of the Sierra Club’s concerns.

-Charles Stefanac, Executive Committee Member, Representative to Michigan Chapter Executive Committee, member of Membership Committee and Political Committee
+Charles Stefanac, Executive Committee Member, Alternate Representative to Michigan Chapter Executive Committee, member of Communications and Outreach Committee and Political Committee

 I’m retired from a 45-year career in industry, education, and mental health, but I believe learning is a lifelong purpose.
 My love for nature began in my Boy Scout days, and it has grown as my enjoyment of landscaping has brought a closer connection to nature.
 I believe we need to work toward creating a stronger public consciousness that we are all connected, that how we interact with nature can bring either great advances or great destruction; we are in command of our future.

 My concern for the Earth’s sustainability has prompted my Sierra Club activism.
 I’ve served on the Executive Committee and chaired the Political Committee and Membership Committee.
 I would like to see the Southwest Michigan Group work as a team to expand and grow and become more active.
 We need to connect with other environmentalists in our neighborhood.
 Our monthly meetings should inspire us to work together to accomplish our goals and to work toward Michigan Chapter and National organization purposes.